Mental Health: Delivering Improved, Integrated and Accessible Services

 Delegates will explore why more students are turning to unconventional incomes like gambling and sex work during their studies, how the university experience can compound cultural and environmental conditions that lead students to access and supply drugs; as well as discussing how cross-institutional co-operation as well as legislative review of attitudes towards information sharing could prevent students reaching a point of crisis.

-Student Mental Health: Responding to the Crisis is our third national conference bringing together domestic and European HE institute leaders, students, academic/policy researchers, health, social care and counselling services to develop pragmatic approaches to:
+Student Mental Health: Responding to the Crisis is our third national conference bringing together domestic and European HE institute leaders, students, academic/policy researchers, health, social care and counselling services.
+Conference delegates will take away the following benefits of attending:

 Persecutory perfectionism is a blight on the mental health of students.
 In his presentation at November's conference, Alan Percy introduced delegates to his 'Committee Theory of Self'; a concept that positions the 'Self' as Chairperson of an unruly, conflicted committee that, unless appropriately disciplined, will be overrun by the dominant, persecutory voice of the 'dictator'.